 Whether it's for a special event or everyday wear, everyone wants their makeup to last throughout the day.
 With the best primers for mature skin, it's never been easier — if you know how to use them, that is!
 This beauty buzz product of the moment can raise questions if you've never used one before: What do they do?
 How long do they last?
 And, most importantly, what are they?
 Let's break it down.

 What are makeup primers?

-As the name suggests, a makeup primer is a gel, cream, or oil that acts as a base for your makeup, specifically your foundation or loose powder.
-Combining elements of both skincare and cosmetics, certain primers can moisturize like your favorite creams while others can even out your complexion like your go-to bb creams.
-In the end, you're always left with a smooth and supple base, ready for makeup application.
-Best of all, by creating this smooth barrier between your skin and makeup, it can boost the longevity of your look, making it a must-have for any makeup devotee.
+As its name suggests, a makeup primer is a gel, cream, or oil that acts as a base for your makeup — specifically, your foundation or loose powder.
+Combining elements of both skincare and cosmetics, certain primers can moisturize, just like your favorite creams, while others work to even out your complexion, as a go-to bb cream would.
+Either way, you'll be left with a smooth and supple base that's ready for makeup application.
+By creating this barrier between your skin and you makeup, you'll be boosting the longevity of your look, making it a must-have product for any makeup devotee.

 How to Apply Face Primer

 Whether you're treating wrinkles and fine lines or your skin in need of an intense hydration boost, primers exist to help keep you and your makeup fresh all day long.
 Keep scrolling for Woman's World's picks for the 14 best primers for mature skin.